h2oai/h2o-3/h2o-docs/src/product/flow.rst

     - ``AUC``
     - ``mean_per_class_error``

--  **build_tree_one_node**: (DRF, GBM) To run on a single node, check this checkbox.
+-  **build_tree_one_node**: (DRF, GBM, IF) To run on a single node, check this checkbox.
 This is suitable for small datasets as there is no network overhead but fewer CPUs are used.
 The default setting is disabled.

 -  **rate**: (DL) Specify the learning rate.
 Higher rates result in less stable models and lower rates result in slower convergence.
 Not applicable if **adaptive_rate** is enabled.